Ph.D., Cornell University, 2014

 M.A., Université Rennes 2, 2008

-Morgane Cadieu specializes in 20th- and 21st-century French and Francophone prose; space and randomness in theory and literature; narratives of social emancipation and migration; materialist philosophies (from atomism to feminism); and trains in art.
-She is currently a Whitney Fellow at Yale, and a member of the MLA Forum Executive Committee on 20th- and 21st-century French literature.
+Morgane Cadieu specializes in 20th- and 21st-century French and Francophone prose, experimental fiction, randomness in literature and theory, materialist philosophies (especially atomism and feminism), spaces studies, narratives of social emancipation and migration, and the aesthetics of trains.
+She is currently a member of the MLA Forum Executive Committee on 20th- and 21st-century French literature.

 In her first book Marcher au hasard (Classiques Garnier, 2019), she questions the use of randomness and constraint when an author or a character walks, writes, and enumerates.
 She deploys the notion of the “atomic swerve” (Lucretius’s clinamen) to unearth the role played by determinism and free will in the works of Raymond Queneau, Georges Perec, Samuel Beckett, Anne Garréta, Italo Calvino, and Sophie Calle, with some attention as well to Marguerite Duras and Patrick Modiano.
 Her literary and theoretical genealogy of this ancient form of aleatory deviation and her rhetorical analyses of the texts, allow her to show how the experimental writers of the twentieth century draw from materialist traditions to figure literary creation, urban perambulation, and sexual encounters.